Last Updated on February 10, 2023

 Three hundred million tons of plastic are produced every year, and over 8 million tons of it winds up in our oceans.
 There is currently no landscape that hasn’t been touched by plastic.
-Even remote islands without any human inhabitants have beaches filled with plastic.
+Even remote islands without human inhabitants have beaches filled with plastic.

 Plastic has been found in the arctic, in salt, 84% of drinking water worldwide, and as deep as the Mariana Trench.
 Plastic is everywhere.
 And, plastic doesn’t ever go away.
 Plastic doesn’t biodegrade.
 It won’t turn back into soil.

-Instead, over time, it becomes brittle, and it breaks up into smaller and smaller pieces until it’s so small it’s a micro or nanoplastic.
-A microplastic is a tiny piece of plastic on average 3mm-5mm.
+Instead, over time, it becomes brittle and breaks into smaller and smaller pieces until it’s so small that it’s a micro- or nanoplastic.
+A microplastic is a tiny piece of plastic — on average 3mm-5mm.

-Some plastics are created small like microbeads and glitter while others become microplastics — think your leggings shedding polyester fibers in the wash, tire treads slowly wearing away, fishnets being thrown overboard, and common types of plastic like water bottles, plastic bags, coffee cups, etc. breaking apart due to rough ocean conditions.
+Some plastics are created small like microbeads and glitter, while others become microplastics — think your leggings shedding polyester fibers in the wash, tire treads slowly wearing away, fishnets being thrown overboard, and common types of plastic like water bottles, plastic bags, coffee cups, etc. breaking apart due to rough ocean conditions.

 Yes, even someone who talks about the plastic problem ALL.
 THE.
 TIME. can have issues with grasping the actual scale of the problem since I’ve never experienced it in person.

-I’m very excited to be partnering with Icebreaker who sponsored The Vortex Swim to raise awareness around these issues.
+I’m very excited to be partnering with Icebreaker, who sponsored The Vortex Swim to raise awareness around these issues.
 All thoughts and opinions are my own.
 For more information, please see my disclosure policy.